xizhang77/interactive-visualization-crohnd/README.md

 * All the charts and front-end code can be found in /templates/index.html

 ## Charts in framework
-Here are totally 4 charts in the visulazation framework:
+Here are totally 4 charts in the visualization framework:

 * The correlogram shows the correlations between each features
 * The scatter plot shows the embedded features in 2D space, which also indicate the correlations (if two features are close to each other, then they are high correlated)
-* Age segment bar chart shows the distribuation of patients by ages
+* Age segment bar chart shows the distribution of patients by ages
 * Detail view in Parallel Coordinate for all the data in the datasets

 ### Parallel Coordinate